myNBGcode/PostmanCollections/i-bank Pay API v1.2/P2P.UseCase.developer.md

 > for the full API documentation
 >
 ### Real life Use Case Scenario
 Given that you are out with your friends at a restaurant and the waiter doesn't have change for everyone, one friend pays the whole bill.
-Then he suggests that you can give your share via i-bank Pay.
+Then he suggests that you can give your share via the myWallet App.
 All you have to do is download myWallet App, make a registration, discover your friends from your contact list and pay them.
 In this scenario we will be using the API to register as a member and perform a P2P payment.